-Warning: Income-based phaseouts apply to these breaks (see Chart 1), and expenses paid with distributions from 529 plans or ESAs can't be used to claim them.
-If your income is too high for you to qualify for a credit, your child might be eligible.
-But if your dependent child claims the credit, you must forgo your dependency exemption for him or her (and the child can't take the exemption). ◆ ax planning for investments demands careful thought.
+Achieving a Better Life Experience (ABLE) accounts offer a tax-advantaged way to fund qualified disability expenses for a beneficiary who became blind or disabled before age 26.
+For federal purposes, tax treatment is similar to that of Section 529 college savings plans. ❖ ax planning for investments demands careful thought.
 You must consider the tax consequences of your investments as you buy and sell, but not let tax concerns propel your investment decisions.
-Your investment goals, time horizon, risk tolerance and factors related to the investment itself also should come into play.
+Your investment goals, time horizon, risk tolerance, factors related to the investment itself, and fees and charges that apply to buying and selling securities also should come into play.
 Nevertheless, tax factors are important.
 Here's a look at what you need to know.